jonaslb/easySE/README.md

 # easySE

+**Archived 2021**: No longer working on this.
+I was going to make a few additions and then have it merged into sisl, but it never happened.
+Now it's dead and may or may not work with latest sisl.

 The point is to be a CLI for making self-energies with sisl.
 This should be easier to do than to write the "same" boiler-plate code over and over.
 It is MPI-parallelized.